- Identify the six elements of an effective schedule for preschool children.

 - Keep children engaged during transitions.
 Problem behaviors are most likely to occur during wait time.

 - Provide warnings before transitions.
-Although children may be used to the sequence of routines in your classroom, many young children may find it challenging to switch immediately to a new activity, especially if they really enjoy the one they are currently working on.
-Giving auditory and/or visual cues you are about to transition to another part of the day (i.e., “clean up time is in 5 minutes”) can make these transition times easier.
+Although children may be used to the sequence of routines in your classroom, many young children may find it challenging to switch immediately to a new activity, especially if they really enjoy what they are currently working on.
+Giving auditory or visual cues you are about to transition to another part of the day (e.g., “clean-up time is in 5 minutes”) can make these transition times easier.

 - Be structured in your classroom routines.
-Predictable routines help children know what to expect and feel secure.
-The security children feel by knowing what to expect frees them to fully engage in play and learning in the classroom.
-Structured routines are especially important for some children with special needs or behavioral difficulties.
-These children often rely on routines for consistency and can benefit from visual supports to help them successfully complete routines (see the Apply section for more details).
+Predictable routines help children know what to expect and to feel secure.
+The security children feel by knowing what to expect allows them to fully engage in play and learning in the classroom.

 - Teach all children the skills to navigate routines by using the following strategies: